ahjohns/mental_health/README.md

 ```
 git clone https://github.com/ahjohns/mental_health
 cd mental_health
+cd files
 ```
 Whatever personal writing you want to explore, it needs to be in a txt file.
+Easy way would be to edit experience.txt.
 You need to edit the .py files where appropriate.

 ##Begin by running the first program
 Ya'll need to run all three .py scripts to get the right data.

 ```
 python experience.py
+python mentalhealth.py
+python mentalhealthcloud.py
 ```

-If you run into problems with required modules when you making the cloud, for instance, the PIL module, check the path relative to the wordcloud package.
+If you run into problems with required modules when you're making the cloud, check the path relative to the wordcloud package.
 They must be in the same site-package folder.
-Example of how to check the path:
+Example of how to check the path in your system:
 ```
 import wordcloud
 wordcloud.__path__